 Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com

 4. Rukau

 Who knew taro leaves could taste so good?
-Rukau is a traditional favourite in the Cook Islands, which is taro leaves cooked in coconut cream with a few other flavourings to lift the dish.
-The taro leaves have to be cooked just right or else the natural prickly texture won’t feel so good on the way down.
+Rukau is a traditional favourite in the Cook Islands, where taro leaves are cooked in coconut cream with a few other flavourings to enhance the dish.
+The taro leaves have to be cooked just right, or else the natural prickly texture won’t feel so good going down.
 Luckily, all of the “mamas” in the Cook Islands are highly skilled when it comes to cooking up the perfect rukau.

+Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com